Anonymity and strategy-proofness on a domain of single-peaked and single-dipped preferences

-We now introduce the axioms imposed on the social choice rule $f$.
-The first two properties incentivize the truthful revelation of agents' preferences.
-More specifically, the first axiom requires that no agent can benefit by misreporting her preferences.
+We now introduce the properties imposed on the social choice rule $f$.
+The first two properties incentivize truthful revelation of preferences.
+Specifically, the first property requires that no agent ever benefits by misrepresenting her preferences.

 \textbf{Strategy-Proofness:} For each $R\in {\cal R}$, each $i\in N$, and each $R'_i\in{\cal R}_{i}$, $ f(R)\, R_i \, f(R'_i, R_{-i})$.
-Otherwise, $f$ is said to be manipulable by agent $i$ at $R$ via $R'_i$.
+Otherwise, $f$ is said to be \textbf{manipulable} by agent $i$ at $R$ via $R'_i$.

-Our next axiom states that no group of agents can benefit by jointly misreporting their preferences.
+Our next property states that no group of agents ever benefit by jointly misrepresenting their preferences.